What lessons for us are there in the Exodus 10 account of Moses' meeting with Pharoah?

 Some years ago the film His Land was being used in an evangelistic thrust in Sicily, that island "football" off the boot-shaped Italian peninsula.
 This film, produced by the Billy Graham Evangelistic Association, portrayed the land and people of Israel in the light of biblical history, with a particular emphasis on divine prophecies.

 That's an absurd accusation, of course.
-There is something special about God's people, of course, but it's not because of a Central Intelligence Agency plot.
-It's because God called His people out of Egypt and then on a special day in the Sinai Israel took her marriage vows to the Lord (vows that the New Testament says binds even us today as the spiritual ancestors of that people of God).1
+There is something special about God's people, of course, but it's not because of a plot by the U.s. government's Central Intelligence Agency.
+It is because God called His people out of Egypt and then on a special day in the Sinai, Israel took her marriage vows to the Lord (vows that the New Testament says binds even us today as the spiritual ancestors of that people of God).1

 To be sure, the Sinai event wasn't called a marriage ceremony.
 But the covenant between God and Israel at Mount Sinai was almost immediately identified by Moses as a kind of marriage covenant.
 It is clear from the Exodus 10 events that God wanted His people to set themselves apart only for Him.
 Later in the book of Exodus, Moses refers to the People of God's unfaithfulness to the covenant agreement as "whoring" (KJV) or "prostituting" (NIV).2

 That's strong language.
-But it is a theme repeated in the Old Testament by prophets such as Ezekiel and Hosea.
+However, it is a theme used in the Old Testament by prophets such as Ezekiel and Hosea.
 The use of figures of speech drawn from the man-woman relationship indicates the kind of exclusive relationship God wants with His people, including us today.

 The covenant agreement is not to be understood in terms of Western marriage, however.
 It is more like the Eastern marriages, which were in many ways "imposed" marriages.
 The bride had little to say in the choice of her husband.
 Still, if he was obviously a good man, offering her status, a home, a future, and a promise to love and cherish her, she would willingly say "yes" to his offer.
 The stories of Isaac and Rebekah and Jacob and his two wives are good examples of this.